THE HISTORY OF SHOE4AFRICA

 Shoe4Africa started in November 1995 whilst the founder was in Kenya for almost seven months on a running trip.
 Returning to Stockholm, Sweden, shoes started to be collected and a ‘project’ was formed.
 It was named Shoe4Africa later on the last day of the millennium, on a rooftop in Zanzibar, Tanzania.
 In 2006 the entity became an officially registered Not-for-profit with a 501 (c)(3) ruling, in New York City; recognized by the UN as international NGO.

-Thanks to Manuela Soccol and Frank Bollen, two super fast runners, we are seeing a Shoe4Africa Run in Belgium on Feb 7th, raising funds too!
+Thanks to Manuela Soccol and Frank Bollen, two super fast runners, we are seeing a Shoe4Africa Run in Belgium on Feb 7th, they are collecting shoes and raising funds too!

 Event organizer, and 2016 Olympian Manuela Soccol